ArkCase/arkcase-ce/README.md

 vagrant up
 ```

 You may see errors from file downloads timing out; if you see these errors, just run `vagrant provision` and Vagrant will try again; usually it will work the second time.
-If you see any other errors please raise a GitHub issue.
+If you see any other errors please raise a GitHub issue in this repository.